-Are you going to the EGU General Assembly in Vienna in just over a week?
+Are you going to the EGU General Assembly in Vienna next week?
 If so, read on for a quick guide to navigating the week: Where to start, what to see and how to meet people and enjoy yourself!
 After all, the meeting is as much about the opportunities to meet scientists from all over the world as it is about the science itself.

 How on Earth do I know what is going on?!

-Urm… so I’m in Vienna – where is the conference centre?
+Urm… so I made it to Vienna – where is the conference centre?

 The EGU General Assembly is held at the Austria Center Vienna (ACV) each year.
 The nearest metro stop is “Kaisermühlen/Vienna Int.
 Centre” on the U1 line – here is a handy Metro Plan!
 When you leave the station there will be plenty of signs to the conference – if in doubt follow the large group of Geoscientists (they can usually be recognised by their practical footwear and waterproof jackets 😉 )